Official rules of soccer 2024-2025 from the IFAB

 • commits in a reckless manner a direct free kick offence

-• handles the ball to interfere with or stop a promising attack
+• handles the ball to interfere with or stop a promising attack, except where the referee awards a penalty kick for a non-deliberate handball offence

 • commits any other offence which interferes with or stops a promising attack, except where the referee awards a penalty kick for an offence which was an attempt to play the ball or a challenge for the ball